Fiscal Policy, Wealth Effects and Markups

 Date Written: December 2008

-We document that variations in government purchases generate a rise in consumption, the real and the product wage, and a fall in the markup.
+We document that an increase in government purchases generates a rise in consumption, the real and the product wage, and a fall in the markup.
 This evidence is robust across alternative empirical methodologies used to identify innovations in government spending (structural VAR vs. narrative approach).
 Simultaneously accounting for these facts is a formidable challenge for a neoclassical model, which relies on the wealth effect on labor supply as the main channel of transmission of unproductive government spending shocks.
-The goal of this paper is to explore further the role of the wealth effects in the transmission of government spending shocks.
+The goal of this paper is to explore further the role of the wealth effect in the transmission of government spending shocks.
 To this end, we build an otherwise standard business cycle model with price rigidity, in which preferences can be consistent with an arbitrarily small wealth effect on labor supply, and highlight that such effect is linked to the degree of complementarity between consumption and hours.
-We show that the model is able to match our empirical evidence on the effects of government spending shocks remarkably well.
+The model is able to match our empirical evidence on the effects of government spending shocks remarkably well.
 This happens when the preferences are such that the positive wealth effect on labor supply is small and therefore the negative wealth effect on consumption is, somewhat counterintuitively, large.

 Suggested Citation: Suggested Citation